zkysar/scaffold/TEST_WORKFLOWS.md

 ### 1. Project Creation Workflows

-#### 1.1 Create a new project with default template
+#### 1.1 Create a new project without specifying template
 ```bash
 scaffold new my-project
 ```
-Expected: Creates a new project directory with default structure
+Expected: Prompts user to select from available templates (or fails if no templates exist)
+Note: There is no "default" template - user must have templates installed first

 #### 1.2 Create project with specific template
 ```bash
 scaffold new my-app --template react-app
 ```
 Expected: Creates project using the react-app template
+Note: Template must exist first - users should run `scaffold template list` to see available templates

 #### 1.3 Create project in custom directory
 ```bash